Daydreaming

 Daydreaming is a stream of consciousness that detaches from current external tasks when one's attention becomes focused on a more personal and internal direction.

 Various names of this phenomenon exist, including mind-wandering, fantasies, and spontaneous thoughts.
 There are many types of daydreams – however, the most common characteristic to all forms of daydreaming meets the criteria for mild dissociation.
 In addition, the impacts of the various types of daydreams are not identical.
 While some are disruptive and deleterious, others may be beneficial to some degree.

-The term daydreaming is derived from clinical psychologist Jerome L. Singer, whose research created the foundation for nearly all subsequent modern research.
+Clinical psychologist Jerome L. Singer's research on the subject created the foundation for nearly all subsequent modern scholarship.
 The terminologies assigned by modern researchers brings about challenges centering on identifying the common features of daydreaming and building collective work among researchers.

 Characteristics and types of daydreaming

 Daydreaming consists of self-generated thoughts comprising three distinct categories: thoughts concerning the future and oneself, reflections on the past and others, and the emotional tone of experiences.

 Psychologist Jerome L. Singer established three different types of daydreaming and their characteristics, varying in their cognitive states and emotional experiences.
 These included positive constructive daydreaming, characterized by constructive engagement, planning, pleasant thoughts, vivid imagery, and curiosity; guilty-dysphoric daydreaming, marked by obsessive, guilt-ridden, and anguished fantasies; and poor attentional control, reflecting difficulty focusing on either internal thoughts or external tasks.

 Different daydreaming styles have various effects on certain behaviours, such as creativity.